lucasbusso/crm-client-system/README.md

 Of course, you can deploy this in the cloud if you want.
 Implementing firebase

-- Crear modal de seguridad para el delete user
+- Crear modal de seguridad para la confirmacion del delete user
 - Crear ruta para cada cliente con id
 - Agregar suspense y spinner